A Benchmarking Study of Vision-Based Robotic Grasping Algorithms: A Comparative Analysis: Experiments

-To conduct our experiments, we selected 10 objects from the YCB object dataset \cite{bib12} depicted in Fig. \ref{fig:obj}.
 To evaluate and compare different grasping algorithms, we adopted the benchmarking procedure described in \cite{bib3}.
 We conducted the experiments in six different (but consistent) locations for each object.
 In each location, we attempted a pick for the object based on the output of the grasping algorithm.
-If the pick is successful, we performed yaw movements of +/- 45 degrees and shaking motions with an angle of +/- 45 degrees to test grasp stability.
-All movements were executed at a joint velocity of 1.0175 rad/s.
-We used RRTConnect algorithm from MoveIt for motion planning of the robot.
+If the pick is successful, we perform yaw movements of +/- 45 degrees and shaking motions with an angle of +/- 45 degrees to test grasp stability.
+Our scoring methodology comprises a grasp success score and a grasp score assigned to each object.
+The grasp success score denotes the success or failure of the object's grasp, while the grasp score is a cumulative measure of points after each stage of the benchmarking protocol, reflecting the stability of the grasp and the impact of object properties on the grasping performance.
+The scoring strategy for a single algorithm is described in Algorithm 1.